autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 ### Latched topics
-For each latched publisher, I just used `transient_local` QoS on the publisher, and we will need to do the same on all subscribers to that topic.
+For each latched publisher, you can use `transient_local` durability QoS on the publisher, e.g. when the history depth is 1:

+    rclcpp::QoS durable_qos{1};
+    durable_qos.transient_local();

+or

+    rclcpp::QoS durable_qos = rclcpp::QoS(1).transient_local();

+However, all subscribers to that topic will also need `transient_local` durability.
+If this is omitted, the connection between the two will be negotiated to be volatile, i.e. old messages will not be delivered when the subscriber comes online.

 ### Timing issues